paulsebeikin/MAPme/bugs/bugs.md

 ### 25 May 2016
 * Issue occurs when you get the coordinates and it tries to convert the object to Double array.
 This fails on KitKat

+## 26 May 2016
+* Problem saving GPS coordinates when adding images
+* Problem adding new records under the same ADU number